-- 1. Electing eight directors to the Board of Directors - 2.
-An advisory vote to approve fiscal 2014 compensation awarded to Named Executive Officers - 3.
-Approval of Amendment No. 2 to the Scholastic Corporation 2011 Stock Incentive Plan and such other business as may properly come before the meeting and any adjournments thereof.
+- 1. Electing seven directors to the Board of Directors - 2.
+Approval of Amendment No. 3 to the Scholastic Corporation Employee Stock Purchase Plan and such other business as may properly come before the meeting and any adjournments thereof.

 Matters to be voted upon by holders of the Common Stock